New Jersey American Water uses chloramines to treat the water for customers

 Source: American Water Works Association

-In addition, New Jersey American Water brings almost 30 years of experience
+In addition, New Jersey American Water brings over 30 years of experience

 using chloramine to treat water in its Raritan System